John Papas: Mount Ida

 Papas was the first head football coach at Mount Ida College in Newton, Massachusetts and filled the post for the 1999 season when the team accumulated a record of 3–5.
 After the first year, long-time head football coach Ed Sweeney took over the program.
 The first game played by the school was a 36–15 victory over Western New England College played on September 11, 1999.

 Buckingham Browne & Nichols

 Papas was the head football coach at Buckingham Browne & Nichols School (BB&N), in Cambridge, Massachusetts for 11 seasons, from 2003 to 2013.
 The BB&N Knights compete in the Independent School League (ISL).
 Under Papas, the Knights participated in New England prep school bowl games in 2005, 2006, 2008 and 2010, winning New England prep championships in 2005, 2006 and 2008.
 In 2008, the Knights went undefeated and were the ISL champions.
+In 2009 and 2010, the Knights finished 7-1 both years in the ISL and were later named ISL Champions, after Lawrence Academy was stripped of their titles for league sanctions.
 In February 2010, eight BB&N Knights footballers were signed by college football teams, five with NCAA Division I schools.
 In the fall of 2010, BB&N had 7 alumni playing Ivy League football, the most of any high school in the country.

 Papas retired from coaching in 2014.